dfcsoftware/cgiccp/README.md

 It could be argued that this is a “dated approach” to solving the problem of having an embedded system web server interact with a web browser client — it has been around since the 1990’s.
 To some extent that is true.
 There are powerful alternatives available such as Java servlets, node.js, Dart, PHP etc. However, this approach:

-    has a low overhead on the BeagleBone, as the code is compiled rather than interpreted, permits access to system calls,
+    1-has a low overhead on the BeagleBone, as the code is compiled rather than interpreted.

+    2-permits access to system calls

-    can interface readily with hardware using the code libraries that I provide in the book.
+    3-can interface readily with hardware using the code libraries of CGI C++